-The Company's loss of \$952,732 for the fourth quarter fiscal 2019 is higher than that of the comparative quarter in 2018 due to the write off of IVA receivable of \$603,674.
+The Company's loss of \$952,732 for the fourth quarter fiscal 2019 is largely due to the write off of IVA receivable of \$603,674.
 This increase in loss was offset slightly by a decrease in some costs that were higher in the comparative quarter due to the increased activity related to the private placement and the acquisition of the Argentinean assets.